Code modernization strategies for short-range non-bonded molecular dynamics simulations: Background

 Short-range force models comprise the most common class of interactions that are used in MD simulations.
 They physically result from electronic screening effects of long-range interactions and they also reduce computational load by restricting force contributions to a smaller region around each particle \citep{plimpton1995fast}.

 One commonly used example is the Lennard-Jones (LJ) potential which is given by

 where $\sigma$ and $\varepsilon$ are parameters that describe the size of the particle and the depth of the potential well, respectively.
-Beyond some cutoff radius $r_\text{cut}$ the interaction decays rapidly to zero.
-This means that to calculate the total force on one particle, the search for particle pairs can be confined to within a distance $r<r_\text{cut}$ of the particle instead of the entire domain.
+If, like in the example of Equation \eqref{eq:lj}, the interaction decreases sufficiently rapidly to zero, the search for interacting particle pairs can be confined to within a distance $r<r_\text{cut}$ in order to calculate the total force on every particle.